 In our previous article, we shared the 5 Types of Testing that Every Kronos Customer is Responsible For.
 Each of these Kronos testing types plays an important role when developing an effective Quality Assurance program for your workforce management (WFM) initiative.

 In this article, we provide high-level guidance and best practices for effective functional testing.

 What is Functional Testing?

-The purpose of functional testing is to validate that the solution is configured correctly and meets the unique functional specifications and requirements of the customer and end-users.
-The process involves detailed testing of inputs and boundary conditions to make sure that you’ve correctly configured the business logic to achieve your desired output.
+The purpose of functional testing is to validate that the solution is configured correctly and meets the unique functional requirements of the customer.
+The process involves the comprehensive testing of inputs and boundary conditions to ensure that you have correctly configured the business logic to achieve the desired output.

 Members of the project team, i.e., the vendor, Systems Integrator (SI) partner, or the customer (usually IT or a dedicated Quality Assurance (QA) Team), typically write the functional tests.